Holden Caulfield: In other works

-Caulfield family in other works
+Caulfield family, in other works

 "Last Day of the Last Furlough" relates the final day of Babe Gladwaller before he leaves to fight in World War II.
 Gladwaller spends part of the day with his little sister before Vincent Caulfield arrives.
-At that point Vincent is a fellow soldier about to leave for the war.
+At that point, Vincent is a fellow soldier about to leave for the war.
 Vincent announces that his brother, Holden, has been declared missing in action.
-There is some ambiguity here because Holden is both alive and a high school student in Catcher, which was written and published after the war, so it is not possible for him to have been a soldier during the 1940s and a high school student in the early 50s.
+There is some ambiguity here because Holden is both alive and a high school student in Catcher, which was written and published after the war, so he can't have been a soldier during the 1940s and a high school student in the early 50s.

 It is unclear how many Caulfield children there are and who is who.
 For instance, many have speculated that Holden's brother, D.B., is actually Vincent.
 However, Salinger wrote that Vincent died in World War II, and The Catcher in the Rye was published in 1951.
 At that time, D.B. is alive and working as a writer in Hollywood.
 Gladwaller's relationship with his younger sister can be seen as a parallel to Caulfield's relationship with Phoebe.

 "The Last and Best of the Peter Pans" relates the story of Vincent's draft questionnaire being hidden by his mother.
 The events occur just after the death of Kenneth (later renamed Allie) and reveal the anxiety of Mary Moriarity, an actress and Caulfield's mother.
 The story is notable for the appearance of Phoebe and Vincent's statements about a child crawling off a cliff.

 In "The Ocean Full of Bowling Balls", Vincent (D.B.) recalls the day his brother Kenneth (Allie) died.
 The story is set at the Caulfield summer home on Cape Cod.
 Several details make their way from this story into Catcher, including the characterization of Allie; Allie's poetry-inscribed left-handed baseball mitt; Vincent's girlfriend, Helen, who keeps her kings in the back row (like Jane Gallagher); and Caulfield's critical view of others.
 While the cause of death in Catcher is leukemia, here it is due to an unspecified heart condition.
 Toward the end of the story, Kenneth and Vincent are on the beach.
 Kenneth decides to go swimming and is knocked out by a wave.
 Holden, just home from camp, is waiting on the porch with his suitcases as Vincent comes back with Kenneth's unconscious body.
 Kenneth dies later the same night.
 The story was reportedly sold to a magazine, only to be taken back by Salinger before publication.

-Another short story of note with relationship to Caulfield is "The Boy in the People Shooting Hat", which was submitted to The New Yorker sometime between 1948 and 1949 but was never published.
-It focuses on a fight between two characters named Bobby and Stradlater over Bobby's feelings about Jane Gallagher.
+Another short story of note with relationship to Caulfield is "The Boy in the People Shooting Hat", which was submitted to The New Yorker sometime between 1948 and 1949, but was never published.
+It focuses on a fight between two characters named Bobby and Stradlater, over Bobby's feelings about Jane Gallagher.
 This story appears to form the basis for several key scenes in the first several chapters of The Catcher in the Rye.